MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/spb/nf-spb-spb_multi_spi_transfer_init.md

 ## -description

-The <b>SPB_MULTI_SPI_TRANSFER_INIT</b> function initializes an <a href="/windows-hardware/drivers/ddi/spb/ns-spb-spb_multi_spi_transfer">SPB_MULTI_SPI_TRANSFER</a> structure.
+The **SPB_MULTI_SPI_TRANSFER_INIT** function initializes an <a href="/windows-hardware/drivers/ddi/spb/ns-spb-spb_multi_spi_transfer">SPB_MULTI_SPI_TRANSFER</a> structure.

 ## -parameters

 ### -param SpiTransfer

-A pointer to the <b>SPB_MULTI_SPI_TRANSFER</b> structure that is to be initialized.
+A pointer to the **SPB_MULTI_SPI_TRANSFER** structure that is to be initialized.
 This structure includes a single transfer phase - an additional transfer phase should be provided when using this function to initialize a two-phase read operation.

 ### -param Mode

-An <a href="/windows-hardware/drivers/ddi/spb/ns-spb-spb_multi_spi_transfer_mode">SPB_MULTI_SPI_TRANSFER_MODE</a> enumeration value, specifying the line mode of the multi-SPI transfer to be used by a bus driver to communicate with a peripheral device.
+An <a href="/windows-hardware/drivers/ddi/spb/ne-spb-spb_multi_spi_transfer_mode">SPB_MULTI_SPI_TRANSFER_MODE</a> enumeration value, specifying the line mode of the multi-SPI transfer to be used by a bus driver to communicate with a peripheral device.

 ### -param TransferPhaseCount